Building Resilience: 7 Tips to Help You Access Your Inner Strength

 Gratitude is the ability to see the good– to not miss the blessings that are right in front of us and that are influencing our life experience each and every single day.
 Because it’s a perspective, gratitude can be changed with a simple redirection of attention.

-Suddenly, you envision a brighter, more clear present experience.
-You envision positive and negative experiences alike as your teachers.
-You open yourself up to strength, growth, and wisdom.
+You might envision positive and negative experiences alike as your teachers.
+You might open yourself up to strength, growth, and wisdom.
 You haven’t moved, your physical position has stayed the same, and you’ve stayed the same; yet things have changed.
 Simply because your view has changed.

 6. Keep your locus of control internal.

 An internal locus of control implies that it is you, your thoughts, and your actions– and not anyone else’s– that impact your destiny.
 It is the idea that your thoughts matter; your habits matter; your hard work matters; what you do every day between the time you wake up and go to bed matters in determining the course of your life.
-It is the grounded belief that “things don’t happen to me” but rather that “I am the one who makes things happen”.
+While we can't control everything that happens to us, we often have more influence than we realize in how we respond, what we practice, and where we direct our energy.

 7. Let go of attachment to the outcome.